Learn 5 Small Business Marketing Tactics from Billion Dollar Start-ups

 4. Create Exclusivity

-When a company is first launching, exclusivity can be a useful small business marketing strategy.
+When a company is first launched, exclusivity can be a useful small business marketing strategy.
 Exclusivity creates buzz and excitement, which can lead to increased customer engagement.
 Here are some ways to foster exclusivity when marketing your products or services:

 - Give brand ambassadors a sneak preview or beta access to your new products in return for their feedback